nomorethirst/final-assessment-skeleton/README.md

 The idea of a flight is greatly simplified from reality.

-In this world, the flights will only go to four cities: Memphis, Nashville, Knoxville, Chattanooga.
+In this world, the flights will only go to four cities: Orlando, Miami, Tallahassee, and Jacksonville

 A new set of five flights is generated every "day"